thysics/VI_SDE/README.md

     a.
 Time-homogeneous OU process: EX02_VI
-    b. double-well system SDE: EX03_VI (Note that there are two versions with time-inhomogeneous OU process; one with a linear mean function and the other with a non-linear one.
+    b. double-well system SDE: EX03_VI (Note that there are two versions with time-inhomogeneous OU process; one with a linear mean function (EX03_VI-TOU-L) and the other with a non-linear one (EX03_VI-TOU-NL).